dalibo/temboard/packaging/deb/README.md

 ## Setup

 Package building requires Docker and Docker Compose for isolation.
-For .deb building, you need the `devscripts` package on debian and GPG to sign package.
+For .deb building, you need the `devscripts` package on debian and a GPG private key to sign package.
+For uploading, you require `dput`.

 ```
-sudo apt install devscripts
+sudo apt install devscripts dput
 ```

-Now, export your full name and email address in `DEBFULLNAME` and `DEBEMAIL` env vars.
-The maintainer field of the package is formatted as `$DEBFULLNAME
+Ensure dput is configured to send to Dalibo Labs APT repository with the configuration named `labs`.

-<$DEBEMAIL>`.
+Now, export your full name and email address in `DEBFULLNAME` and `DEBEMAIL` env vars before building the packages.
+The maintainer field of the package is formatted as `$DEBFULLNAME <$DEBEMAIL>`.

 `debsign` signs `.changes` with the GPG signature matching the maintainer field `$DEBFULLNAME <$DEBEMAIL>`.